Blockchainpartner/scaling-hackathon-backend/readme.md

 -----------

 ### 3 - Creating some identities
->In order to work with this cairo program, we will first need some identities with the following informations :
+>In order to work with this cairo program, we will first need some identities with the following information :
 >| ADDRESS (secret) | ENCRYPTED_ADDRESS | ENCRYPTION_KEY |
 >| --- | --- | --- |
 >| `0x02cEDd50ef234A2ee3CD3B87120e4367B37a3E61` | `0x6a3044f3172368c38bf9e73393275fd7e50a5e951ff8c09e4dd7b22d95a34f5` | `209076780032371316007324417983357412752269248774484056340191384479060305304` |